Kang-geophysics/nvim-starter-pack/README.md

     - Make sure you have **"Nerd Fonts"**
     You can install just clicking `*.ttf` file.
     But I recommend installing as a tff **for all users**. [(Nerd Fonts)](https://www.nerdfonts.com/)
+- LSP like pyright are available through npm.
+On Windows, you can do this by installing the Node.js program.
+This can be installed via the following link
+    [Download Node.js](https://nodejs.org/en/download/prebuilt-installer).
+You can install it through the Package Manager like windget, fnm, Brew or directly using a pre-built installer.
+- For python, I recommend installing pyright, pylsp, isort, black and mypy through Mason.

 ## Review
 - Same behavior as `VIM`